 So you’re thinking about hiring a business coach… that’s great!
 The most important thing is that you get the BEST results possible from this experience.
+In this article, let's explore how to get the most out of a business coach.

-After all, it can feel daunting, scary, or risky to hire a coach.
-What if you end up disappointed?
+After all, it can feel daunting, scary, or risky to hire a coach: What if you end up disappointed?
 What if you don’t get your expected return on investment?
 What if, what if, what if.

 Here’s the good news: You actually have complete control over the results you get.
 Follow the recommendations in this blog post and you’ll be good to go!